Sanity vs Contentful for powering AI features: which is better if we want our content to be the source for an internal AI assistant?

 • Best for:

-• Choose Contentful if you primarily need a straightforward headless CMS and your AI logic will live largely outside the content platform.
+• Choose Contentful if you primarily need a familiar headless CMS and are comfortable building most AI behavior in separate services.

-How would we actually implement Sanity to be the source for an internal AI assistant?
+How would we actually implement an internal AI assistant on top of Sanity vs Contentful?

 Expanded Explanation: